 What reporting is required?

-We welcome photos and updates through the course of the grant period.
 A final report is due within 30 days of the end of the grant period.
-This final report should be submitted via the online portal along with the final project financial summary.
+This report is submitted via the online portal along with the final project financial summary.

 Our project was not completed within the grant period.
 Can we request an extension?